|Contents of this page

 For a more comprehensive overview of the helicon theory and plasma dynamics we refer to reference 3 and reference 4.

 For the plasma chamber we will use a long glass tube with a small diameter.
-The preferred material is quartz glass as it is non-conductive and heat resistent up to 1450ºC and it has a low thermal expansion but sometimes borosilicate glass (max. temperature 600ºC) is also used, which is possible because the plasma is heated under low-pressure (vacuum) conditions and the applied magnetic field keeps the plasma away from the glass walls by means of confining the plasma because a plasma is a diamagnetic medium.
+The preferred material is quartz glass as it is non-conductive and heat resistent up to 1450ºC and it has an exremely low coefficient of thermal expansion, about 5.5×10−7/°C (20–320°C), but sometimes borosilicate glass (max. temperature 600ºC) is also used, which may be possible because the plasma is heated under low-pressure (vacuum) conditions and the applied magnetic field keeps the plasma away from the glass walls by means of confining the plasma because a plasma is a diamagnetic medium.
 Nevertheless, some heat is exposed to the tube walls coming from ions and electrons reaching the wall, depositing their energy and recombining.
+For more details see further on this page.

 Image 1: Quartz tube (source: Supplier)